epics-containers/winKubeVirt/README.md

 # Notes on using KubeVirt to make a Windows build server

+some early notes - to be refined if we get kubeVirt setup at DLS.

 First follow this most excellent guide:
 [git@github.com:gilesknap/winKubeVirt.git](https://medium.com/adessoturkey/create-a-windows-vm-in-kubernetes-using-kubevirt-b5f54fb10ffd)

+(I suggest a change to the above to make the CDROM PVC ReadMany so that we can stand up multiple servers from the one PVC.)

-Then remove the installation media and add a network interface by applying the VM.yaml.
+Then remove the installation media and add a network interface by applying VM.yaml.
+To the cluster.

 Now we need to get some network drivers.